zalshawi/Wangle-and-Analyze-WeRateDogs-twitter-account/README.md

 - wrangle_act.ipynb main file work through  all the project.
 - wrangle_report.html explain wangle process only.
 - act_report.html explain insights and visualization only.
+- Image Predictions File
+-- Udacity ran every image in the WeRateDogs Twitter archive through a neural network that can classify breeds of dogs.
+The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).

 # Datasets:
 - tweet-json.txt (Given from Udacity).